-The object here is not to predict how Estée Lauder’s business will do going forward.
-However it does show that the margin for error is quite small.
-I mean just dwell on that prospect for a moment.
-You could have a situation in which Estée Lauder manages to grow its high quality profits at a rate of 7% per annum for a decade – a very respectable number for a $50 billion consumer company – yet you wouldn’t see any real term increase in your wealth if the P/E ratio contracted down to 18x earnings or less.
+The goal here is not to predict how Estée Lauder’s business will do going forward.
+But it does show that the margin for error is quite small.
+I mean, just dwell on that prospect for a moment.
+You could have a situation in which Estée Lauder manages to grow profit at a rate of 7% per annum for a decade – a very respectable number for a $50b consumer company – yet you wouldn’t see any real-terms increase in your wealth if the PE ratio contracted down to 18 or less.
 This is all because folks today are happy to pay $29 to own $1 of Estée Lauder’s upcoming annual profit.
 Unless your outlook is multi-decade, or you are happy to assume the stock will either continue to command a high valuation or undergo an accelarion in EPS growth, then hold off.
 There are better value options in the consumer space right now.